brucemack/microlink/docs/el_supplement.md

 A different challenge relates to the NAT architecture that exists in commodity/retail internet service.
 People typically have many devices on their "home" networks, but only a single internet-facing IP address.
-Even if a inbound packet was allowed past a firewall, how would that packet be routed to the right machine on the LAN?
+Even if an inbound packet was allowed past a firewall, how would that packet find its way to the right machine on the LAN?

 The EchoLink system has implemented a clever mechanism that greatly alleviates both of these issues.
 There may still be situations where this doesn't work, but those are less common.